giwiro/g0nnaL4ugh/README.md

 ## What's inside ?

-This project gas 2 projects within it:
+This project has 2 projects within it:

 1. `g0nnaL4ugh`: The first one has all the core functionalities as Crypto, Crawling directories, Snitching the generated password, etc; and it will be a console-only program